- Home

 In this game, you’re tasked with activating various black boxes of increasing complexity and mystery.

-You’ll start with a small switchboard with only a few possible switch configurations to try, but you’ll eventually be faced with rows and rows of switches, buttons, and lights!
+You’ll start with a small switchboard with only a few possible configurations to try, but you’ll eventually be faced with rows and rows of switches, buttons, and lights.

-Turn It On!
-Free is available to download for free on the Google Play Store.
+Turn It On! lite is available to download for free on Google Play and the App Store.

 Final thoughts…